 - Explosive pumped fluids can escape as a result of leaks.
-Escaping pumped fluid must be collected and conducted away so that no hazards for persons, systems or the environment arise. - Observe permissible temperature classes in order to prevent excessively high surface temperatures on the pump. - If no temperature monitoring for the magnetic coupling is available on delivery, the owner must check the necessity of temperature monitoring.
-Magnetic couplings with metal coupling enclosures must be equipped with temperature monitoring. - The pump assembly may only be operated within the specified limit values and in filled condition.
+Escaping pumped fluid must be collected and conducted away so that no hazards for persons, systems or the environment arise. - Observe permissible temperature classes in order to prevent excessively high surface temperatures on the pump. - The pump assembly may only be operated within the specified limit values and in filled condition.